scottkellum/Seasons/readme.md

 [For more detail, visit to the wiki](https://github.com/scottkellum/Seasons/wiki)

-* First, install Sass or Compass.
+* First, install Sass.
 You can learn about Sass at [sass-lang.com](http://sass-lang.com/).
 * Open the seasons folder in your terminal and type `sass --watch sass:html/_/css`.
 * Create layouts and the UI in the `_/resources.html` file.
 * Organize articles in the `_/toc.json` file.